codefresh-io/docs.codefresh.io/_posts/2023-11-30-nov-release-notes.md

 **Pipelines**
 * Branch information for Gerrit as Git provider not loaded in Codefresh.
 * Branches not loaded for GitLab repos within sub-groups.
-* CR-21202 Zhenya to ask if valid
-* Incorrect step-level metrics for `build` step when `buildx` is set to `true` and the `builder driver` is set to `docker-container`.
+* `stepTemplate` runs in default volume path ignoring `WORKING_DIR` environment variable.
 * For Azure DevOps Pull Request (PR) (push commit, push reviewers changed, votes score changed, status changed) events, the build status in Azure DevOps is not identical to the build status in Codefresh.
 * Incorrectly sorted list of volumes in Volume Provisioner results in less than optimal volume selected for caching.
-* `stepTemplate` runs in default volume path ignoring `WORKING_DIR` environment variable.
 * Webhook for Bitbucket triggers three builds for a single event.
 * Helm step does not support latest Helm versions.
+* Long response times when loading large numbers of repos and branches for Bitbucket.
-* Incorrect error message for Glob expressions.
+* Incorrect error message for Glob expressions in Modified Files for Triggers.
+* Incorrect step-level metrics for `build` step when `buildx` is set to `true` and the `builder driver` is set to `docker-container`.
 * Incorrect results for CLI command `codefresh get pip --label`.
-* Long response times when loading large numbers of repos and branches for Bitbucket.
 * Builds stuck indefinitely in `terminating` state.

 <br>